-Kindred’s vision is a society where communities care for all children as if they were their own, with parents leading this change.
+Kindred envisions a world where children and families thrive – without difference by economic situation, racial or ethnic identity, ability or other designation – by collaborating for each other’s well-being.
 Grounded in participatory action, Kindred is on the cutting edge of a new approach to organizing and engaging families.
-We seek individuals to join our organization who are captivated and driven by our mission and thrive in work environments with big goals and a scrappy team to accomplish them.
+We seek individuals to join our organization who are captivated and driven by our mission and thrive in work environments with big goals and a committed team to accomplish them.

 About this Role

 Kindred strives to create an active network of parents and school staff who connect with one another in a vibrant community to exchange ideas, share resources, and drive each other’s belief and motivation to eliminate educational inequity in the communities where they reside.
 To build community, Kindred begins in elementary schools with parents and staff, facilitating small group dialogues about identity, racism, classism, and educational inequity that conclude with participants taking an action together to cultivate inclusivity, advance equity, and support a school community where everyone can thrive.
 We are seeking an individual who exhibits a track record of success and passion in organizing, facilitation and coaching to lead the work in 2-4 school sites in the 2019-20 school year.
 Responsibilities include:

 - Meet with parents and/or school staff 1:1 to build trust, understand their challenges and aspirations, and invest them in joining a dialogue group that will advance educational equity and racial justice.